mendix/docs/content/en/docs/appstore/modules/mendix-feedback.md

 **This is the Mendix Feedback Module, formerly the Mendix Feedback Widget.**

 All Mendix Feedback widgets with versions lower than 8.4.0 are disabled as of October 1st, 2022.
-If you are using one of these versions, download and replace your current [Mendix Feedback](https://marketplace.mendix.com/link/component/199/) widget with version 8.4.0 or higher.
+If you are using one of these versions, download and replace your current [Mendix Feedback](https://marketplace.mendix.com/link/component/199/) widget with the latest version of this module.

 The feedback provided via a widget version lower than 8.4.0 is no longer sent to the [Feedback](/developerportal/collaborate/feedback/) section of the Developer Portal, but your app will keep working as usual.